Comprehensive Geospatiotemporal Analysis and Multimodal Integration Toolkit for R

 help(package = "geospatialsuite")

-# New auto-geocoding functions
+# Auto-geocoding functions

 ?auto_geocode_data